neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

     │   └── scripts
     ├── pruned
     │    └── yolact_darknet53_3_29316.pth
-    ├── external
-    │   └── DCNv2
-    │       └── src
-    ├── layers
-    │   ├── functions
-    │   └── modules
-    ├── scripts
-    ├── utils
-    ├── web
-    │   ├── css
-    │   ├── dets
-    │   └── scripts
     └── weights
         └── yolact_darknet53_54_800000.pth
 ```

-These weights under `./pruned` can be loaded into the `train.py` and `export.py` scripts now.
+These weights under `./pruned` can be loaded into the `sparseml.yolact.train` and `sparseml.yolact.export_onnx` utilities now.
 However, other formats are generally more friendly for other inference deployment platforms, such as [ONNX](https://onnx.ai/).

-The [`export.py` script](https://github.com/neuralmagic/yolact/blob/master/export.py) handles the logic behind loading the checkpoint and converting it into the more common inference formats, as described here.
+[`sparseml.yolact.export_onnx`](https://github.com/neuralmagic/yolact/blob/master/export.py) handles the logic behind loading the checkpoint and converting it into the more common inference formats, as described here.

 1. Enter the following command to load the PyTorch graph, convert to ONNX, and correct any misformatted pieces of the graph for the pruned and quantized models.

     ```bash
-    python export.py --checkpoint PATH_TO_SPARSIFIED_WEIGHTS
+    sparseml.yolact.export_onnx --checkpoint PATH_TO_SPARSIFIED_WEIGHTS
     ```

     The result is a new file added next to the sparsified checkpoint with a `.onnx` extension: